GHUCCTS

 • Why would I want to participate in clinical research?

-Also, doctors need to know how new medical treatments may affect people differently.
 Some medical treatments can be affected by certain personal factors.
-For instance, a person’s gender, age, race, ethnicity, health status, or genetics might affect how they respond to a treatment.
+For instance, a person’s sex, age, health status, and genetic makeup affect how they respond to a treatment.
 That’s why it’s important to have clinical trial volunteers from different backgrounds.
-Yet, some groups are not well represented in clinical trials.
-Read section above on why having diverse groups in research is important.

 • What are the phases of a clinical trial?